Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Conclusion

 \textsc{Hii} regions have been seen to increase the level of scattering for pulsars detected behind them, along the line-of-sight \citep[e.g.][]{1984A&A...135..199D}.
 A similar effect could be at play here, and would be maximised if these pulsars lie at twice the distance of the intervening \textsc{Hii} regions.
 Careful modelling and high-quality data on both the pulsars and the \textsc{Hii} region can be used to solve for the intrinsic properties of the sources \citep[see e.g.][]{2017MNRAS.467.3642S} but this lies beyond the scope of this paper.

 Current and future large-scale radio imaging projects, such as an ongoing EMU survey with ASKAP and surveys with upcoming SKA, and DSA-2000 telescopes, are poised to substantially broaden the parameter space for pulsar discoveries by leveraging radio imaging.
 These capabilities will be especially valuable for detecting pulsars obscured by scattering in the Galactic plane, which remain challenging to traditional time-domain searches.
-Crucially, wide-band follow-up observations will play an instrumental role in confirming such candidates and characterizing their properties, particularly for systems all types of pulsars embedded in dense environments.
-Collectively, these developments highlight the complementary strengths of imaging and time-domain methodologies in uncovering diverse neutron star populations.
-Polarized continuum surveys, in particular, are emerging as a powerful tool for completing the Galactic pulsar inventory and probing small-scale structure in the turbulent interstellar medium.
-At the same time, these advances underscore the continued need for improved scattering models of radio wave propagation through highly scattered regions.
+Crucially, wideband follow-up observations will play an instrumental role in confirming such candidates and characterizing their properties, particularly for pulsars embedded in dense environments.
+Very recently, selecting pulsar candidates via circular polarization in radio continuum images \citep{frail_24} and then following them up with the Parkes UWL receiver has led to the discovery of several MSPs \citep{sengar_gb_26a}, and demonstrates how the combination of radio imaging and targeted wideband follow-up can uncover pulsars that are difficult to detect in traditional pulsar surveys.

-Upcoming SKA-era continuum surveys such as EMU and DSA-2000 are poised to substantially broaden the parameter space for pulsar discovery by leveraging radio imaging.
-These capabilities will be especially valuable for detecting pulsars obscured by scattering in the Galactic plane, which remain challenging to traditional time-domain searches.
-Crucially, wide-band follow-up observations will play an instrumental role in confirming such candidates and characterizing their properties, particularly for systems all types of pulsars embedded in dense environments.
 Collectively, these developments highlight the complementary strengths of imaging and time-domain methodologies in uncovering diverse neutron star populations.
 Polarized continuum surveys, in particular, are emerging as a powerful tool for completing the Galactic pulsar inventory and probing small-scale structure in the turbulent interstellar medium.
 At the same time, these advances underscore the continued need for improved scattering models of radio wave propagation through highly scattered regions.